bhavyaappandey/Python-Assignment-2/README.md

 This assignment covers Python control structures including conditional statements and loops.

 # Tasks
-- Task 1: Check whether a number is positive, negative, or zero using conditions
+- Task 1: Check whether a number is even or odd using conditions
 - Task 2: Calculate the sum of numbers from 1 to 50 using a loop

 # How to Run